nicnosis/iu-courses/j360/web-syllabus.md

 **OFFICE HOURS** - FF M130S (Stack 4), Friday 10:00A - 11:00A

 ## Description
 Web design has a profound impact on our everyday experiences of work, recreation, and communication.
-This course focuses on developing practical, marketable skills for front-end web development.
+Students will develop practical, marketable skills for front-end web development.
 Fundamentally, this course focuses on **experience** and **design** as they relate to web development; technical details and coding are secondary.
 The Internet is constantly evolving - sometimes in a way that is seemingly unpredictable and erratic.
 Upon completion of this course, students will have a strong foundation of the technical and design skills necessary to produce pleasant web experiences, and the skills to adapt to a constantly-changing medium.

 ### Prerequisites
 ```